omyro/aws-mini-projects/vpc-flow-logs-project/readme.md

 This project involves using VPC flow logs to resolve a connectivity issue between 2 EC2 instances.

-This project was completed in the us-east-1 region, however it can be completed in any other AWS region.
+I completed this project in the us-east-1 region, however you can use any other AWS region.

-For the original project and instructions created by Adrian Cantrill, please visit: https://github.com/acantril/learn-cantrill-io-labs/tree/master/00-aws-simple-demos/aws-vpc-flow-logs
+For the original project and instructions created by Adrian Cantrill, please visit: [Cantrill Labs](https://github.com/acantril/learn-cantrill-io-labs/tree/master/00-aws-simple-demos/aws-vpc-flow-logs)

 # Project Steps